jthenks/MIDI-Music-Player/README.md

 I took this assigment a step further, and converted "Mary Had A Little Lamb" (by ear) into the requested format.
 When prompted to "Please enter the file name:" enter "littleLamb.music" to hear it play.

+Note: there is an error in the MIDISequencePlayer class created by professor Tyson that causes the program to run until manually stopped.